2026 United States gubernatorial elections: Rhode Island

-Governor Dan McKee, a Democrat, took office in 2021 upon the resignation of Gina Raimondo and was elected to a full term in 2022 with 58.1% of the vote.
-Because McKee served less than two years of Raimondo's term, he is eligible to run for re-election to a second consecutive full term.
-He announced on March 3, 2025, that he would do so.
-Raimondo has also expressed interest in running for another term.
+Governor Dan McKee, a Democrat, took office in 2021 following the resignation of Gina Raimondo and was elected to a full term in 2022 with 57.9% of the vote.

-Helena Foulkes, former executive with CVS Pharmacy and candidate for governor in 2022, had expressed interest in running either as a Democrat or independent.
-She ultimately entered the race as a Democrat on September 10, 2025, setting up a rematch against McKee, who had narrowly defeated her in the primary in 2022.

-Other potential Democratic candidates include State House Speaker Joe Shekarchi and restaurateur Greg Stevens.
-Attorney General Peter Neronha was considered a potential candidate, but ultimately decided not to run.

-On the Republican side, state senate minority leader Jessica de la Cruz and 2022 gubernatorial nominee Ashley Kalus are considered potential candidates.
+Helena Foulkes, a former CVS Pharmacy executive, challenged McKee in a rematch of their closely contested 2022 primary.
+Foulkes won the nomination, defeating McKee and making him the first elected governor to lose renomination since 2014.
+(Note: Governor Jeff Colyer of Kansas, who had taken office after the resignation of Sam Brownback, was defeated by Kris Kobach in the 2018 primary election.)

+2022 lieutenant governor nominee Aaron Guckian defeated actress Elaine Pelino for the Republican nomination.
+Pelino subsequently requested a recount, which was approved by the Rhode Island Board of Elections.
+The recount did not change the outcome.

 South Carolina

 Governor Henry McMaster, a Republican, was re-elected in 2022 with 58.1% of the vote.
-He will be term-limited by the South Carolina Constitution in 2026 and cannot seek re-election to a third consecutive full term.
+He is term-limited by the South Carolina Constitution in 2026 and cannot seek re-election to a third consecutive full term.

-5 Republicans are contesting the election; state senator Josh Kimbrell, attorney general Alan Wilson, lieutenant governor Pamela Evette, and U.S. representatives Ralph Norman and Nancy Mace.
-Other possible Republican candidates include state senate majority leader A. Shane Massey, U.S. senator Tim Scott, and businessman John Warren, who contested the same office in 2018.
+Five Republicans contested the election; state senator Josh Kimbrell, attorney general Alan Wilson, lieutenant governor Pamela Evette, and U.S. representatives Ralph Norman and Nancy Mace.
+Evette and Wilson advanced to a runoff, which took place on June 23.
+Wilson won the runoff and became the Republican nominee.

-For the Democrats, attorney Mullins McLeod and state representative Jermaine Johnson have announced campaigns.
+On the Democratic side, state representative Jermaine Johnson is the nominee.

 South Dakota

-Governor Larry Rhoden, a Republican, took office in 2025 upon the resignation of Kristi Noem to become Secretary of Homeland Security.
-Noem was re-elected in 2022 with 62% of the vote.
-Rhoden has not yet announced whether he will seek a full term as governor, but has expressed interest in doing so.
+Governor Larry Rhoden, a Republican, assumed office in 2025 following the resignation of Kristi Noem to become Secretary of Homeland Security.
+Noem had been re-elected in 2022 with 62% of the vote.
+Rhoden is now running for a full term.

-Speaker of the South Dakota House of Representatives Jon Hansen and U.S. Representative Dusty Johnson have both launched campaigns for the Republican nomination for governor, as has real estate entrepreneur Toby Doerden.
+Challenging Rhoden in the Republican primary were Speaker of the South Dakota House of Representatives Jon Hansen, U.S. Representative Dusty Johnson and real estate entrepreneur Toby Doeden.
+Doeden and Rhoden advanced to a runoff, which took place on July 28.
+Rhoden defeated Doeden in a landslide in the runoff and became the nominee.

-On the Democratic side, college student Robert Arnold has announced his candidacy.

-Community advocate and political organizer Allison Renville entered the race as an independent.
+On the Democratic side, South Dakota Democratic Party executive director Daniel Ahlers is the nominee.